Yalye/SWE_at_Google_chn/第二部分/english_version/CHAPTER 2. How to Work Well on Teams.md

 The answer is insecurity.
 People are afraid of others seeing and judging their work in progress.
 In one sense, insecurity is just a part of human nature—nobody likes to be criticized, especially for things that aren’t finished.
 Recognizing this theme tipped us off to a more general trend within software development: insecurity is actually a symptom of a larger problem.

-The Genius Myth
+#### The Genius Myth

 Many humans have the instinct to find and worship idols.
 For software engineers, those might be Linus Torvalds, Guido Van Rossum, Bill Gates—all heroes who changed the world with heroic feats.
 Linus wrote Linux by himself, right?

 Actually, what Linus did was write just the beginnings of a proof-of-concept Unixlike kernel and show it to an email list.
 That was no small accomplishment, and it was definitely an impressive achievement, but it was just the tip of the iceberg.
 Linux is hundreds of times bigger than that initial kernel and was developed by thousands of smart people.
 Linus’ real achievement was to lead these people and coordinate their work; Linux is the shining result not of his original idea, but of the collective labor of the community.
-(And Unix itself was not entirely written by Ken Thompson and

-Dennis Ritchie, but by a group of smart people at Bell Labs.)
+(And Unix itself was not entirely written by Ken Thompson and Dennis Ritchie, but by a group of smart people at Bell Labs.)

 On that same note, did Guido Van Rossum personally write all of Python?
 Certainly, he wrote the first version.
 But hundreds of others were responsible for contributing to subsequent versions, including ideas, features, and bug fixes.
-Steve Jobs led an entire team that built the Macintosh, and although Bill Gates is known for writing a

-BASIC interpreter for early home computers, his bigger achievement was building a successful company around MS-DOS.
+Steve Jobs led an entire team that built the Macintosh, and although Bill Gates is known for writing a BASIC interpreter for early home computers, his bigger achievement was building a successful company around MS-DOS.
 Yet they all became leaders and symbols of the collective achievements of their communities.
 The Genius Myth is the tendency that we as humans need to ascribe the success of a team to a single person/leader.

 And what about Michael Jordan?

 It’s the same story.
 We idolized him, but the fact is that he didn’t win every basketball game by himself.
 His true genius was in the way he worked with his team.
 The team’s coach, Phil Jackson, was extremely clever, and his coaching techniques are legendary.
-28 | Chapter 2: How to Work Well on Teams

 He recognized that one player alone never wins a championship, and so he assembled an entire “dream team” around MJ.
 This team was a well-oiled machine—at least as impressive as Michael himself.

 So, why do we repeatedly idolize the individual in these stories?
 Why do people buy products endorsed by celebrities?
-Why do we want to buy Michelle Obama’s dress or

-Michael Jordan’s shoes?
+Why do we want to buy Michelle Obama’s dress or Michael Jordan’s shoes?

 Celebrity is a big part of it.
 Humans have a natural instinct to find leaders and role models, idolize them, and attempt to imitate them.
 We all need heroes for inspiration, and the programming world has its heroes, too.
 The phenomenon of “techiecelebrity” has almost spilled over into mythology.
 We all want to write something world-changing like Linux or design the next brilliant programming language.

 Deep down, many engineers secretly wish to be seen as geniuses.
-This fantasy goes something like this: • You are struck by an awesome new concept. • You vanish into your cave for weeks or months, slaving away at a perfect implementation of your idea. • You then “unleash” your software on the world, shocking everyone with your genius. • Your peers are astonished by your cleverness. • People line up to use your software. • Fame and fortune follow naturally.
+This fantasy goes something like this:
+• You are struck by an awesome new concept.
+• You vanish into your cave for weeks or months, slaving away at a perfect implementation of your idea.
+• You then “unleash” your software on the world, shocking everyone with your genius.
+• Your peers are astonished by your cleverness. • People line up to use your software.
+• Fame and fortune follow naturally.

 But hold on: time for a reality check.
 You’re probably not a genius.

 No offense, of course—we’re sure that you’re a very intelligent person.
 But do you realize how rare actual geniuses really are?
 Sure, you write code, and that’s a tricky skill.
 But even if you are a genius, it turns out that that’s not enough.
 Geniuses still make mistakes, and having brilliant ideas and elite programming skills doesn’t guarantee that your software will be a hit.
 Worse, you might find yourself solving only analytical problems and not human problems.
 Being a genius is most definitely not an excuse for being a jerk: anyone—genius or not—with poor social skills tends to be a poor teammate.
 The vast majority of the work at Google (and at most companies!) doesn’t require genius-level intellect, but 100% of the work requires a minimal level of social skills.
-What will make or break your career, especially at a company like

-Google, is how well you collaborate with others.
+What will make or break your career, especially at a company like Google, is how well you collaborate with others.

 It turns out that this Genius Myth is just another manifestation of our insecurity.

 Many programmers are afraid to share work they’ve only just started because it means peers will see their mistakes and know the author of the code is not a genius.

-The Genius Myth | 29

 To quote a friend:

 I know I get SERIOUSLY insecure about people looking before something is done.
 Like they are going to seriously judge me and think I’m an idiot.

 This is an extremely common feeling among programmers, and the natural reaction is to hide in a cave, work, work, work, and then polish, polish, polish, sure that no one will see your goof-ups and that you’ll still have a chance to unveil your masterpiece when you’re done.
 Hide away until your code is perfect.